-On 20th September Alfred E. Moss, father of Stirling Moss, submits his patent design for an indoor air raid shelter.
-Like many people he is fed up with running down to the garden every time the siren sounds.
+On 20th September Alfred E. Moss, father of Stirling Moss, submitted his patent design for an indoor air raid shelter.
+Like many people he is fed up with running down to the garden every time the siren sounded.

 A modified design is soon approved by the British authorities and is called the Morrison shelter after the Minister responsible for Home Security.
 It becomes a popular alternative to the Anderson shelter, which is designed to be half buried in the ground.
 The full story can be read at Stirling Moss.